teincsolutions/aostp-dashboard/docs/PACKAGE_DELIVERY_API.md

 ## Overview

-The Package Delivery API manages the recording and tracking of package item deliveries to customers.
+The Package Delivery API manages the recording and tracking of package deliveries to customers.
 It handles the entire delivery process including creating delivery records, updating package statuses, and sending notifications.

 ## Base URL